sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_voronoiPopcorn.txt

     For each number until B Density is reached run the voronoiPopcorn times the B Density Gain.

-    B Density Gain
+   Density Gain
-    B DensityGain will affect how much Color B you are likely to see and acts as a multiplier of B Density for each octave of the noise.
+   DensityGain will affect how much Color B you are likely to see
+    and acts as a multiplier of Density for each octave of the noise.
-    For each number until B Density is reached run the voronoiPopcorn times the B Density Gain.
+    For each number untilDensity is reached run the voronoiPopcorn times the Density Gain.

+    ---------------- Secondary Noise -------------------

+     Secondary Scale
+     The secondary Scale (also called "Lacunarity") affects the fractalization that is run at the end of this procedural.
+     When it is set to 0 (or 1) it will be as if it is turned off.
+     It will affect the scale of the B Density/B Density Gain under the Color A/B Relationship Group.
+For smoother less noisy results leave this off (at 0).

-    A Density
+     Density
-    A Density will affect how much Color A you are likely to see.
+     Density will affect how much Color A you are likely tosee    .
      It is run as part of the voronoiPopcorn process.

-    A Density Gain
+     Density Gain
-    A Density will affect how much Color A you are likely to see.
+     Density will affect how much Color A you are likely tosee    .
      It acts as a clipping value of the popcornVoronoi (maximum value) but can generally be treated as a multiplier of A   Density.

      ---------------- Large Edge Detail -------------------